Increases And Decreases Of Credit Scores During Mortgage Process

 - Open collections and charge offs do not have to be paid off

 - Do not close out any credit accounts with zero balances

 - Part of credit scores consist of credit accounts with history and a credit available factor

 - Never be late on monthly minimum payments

 - One late payment will plummet credit scores

 Qualifying For Mortgage With Direct Lender With No Overlays

-Home Buyers and/or homeowners who need to qualify for mortgage with direct lender with no mortgage overlays on government and conventional loans can contact us at The Gustan Cho Team at USA Mortgage at 262-716-8151 or email us at firstname.lastname@example.org.
+Home Buyers and/or homeowners who need to qualify for a mortgage with a direct lender with no overlays on government and conventional loans can contact us at The Gustan Cho Team at Loan Cabin at 262-716-8151 or text us for faster response.
+Or email us at email@example.com.
 We are always available 7 days a week.